akanadocs/docs-test/ag/security_config/identity_systems.md

 ---
 layout: page
 title: Identity Systems
-description: Learn about supported Identity Systems (e.g., Claims-based, cookie authentication module, Directory Server, Kerberos, SAML, CA-SiteMinder) and how to configure them in a variety of use cases.
+description: Learn about supported Identity Systems (Claims-based, Cookie Authentication Module, Directory Server, Kerberos, SAML, and CA SiteMinder) and how to configure them in a variety of use cases.
 product: ag
 category: learn
 sub-nav-class: Security Configuration